arnellebalane/gii-cli/README.md

       class UsersController extends MainController {

         public function actionIndex() {
+          $this->render('index');
         }

         public function actionCreate() {
+          $this->render('create');
         }

         public function actionUpdate() {
+          $this->render('update');
         }

         public function actionDelete() {
+          $this->render('delete');
         }

       }

     // end of file UsersController.php

+and the following view files:

+    views/users/index.php
+    views/users/create.php
+    views/users/update.php
+    views/users/delete.php

-As you can see, you don't have to include the "action" prefix as it will be automatically added by the generator.
+As you can see, you don't have to include the "action" prefix to the action names as it will be automatically added by the generator.

 ####Generating migrations